tikv/community/committee/sig-governance/SIG-GOVERNANCE.md

 - SHOULD show sustained contributions to the SIG
 - SHOULD hold corresponding responsibilities in the SIG as documented in [Community Membership](/community-membership.md)
 - MAY participate in decision making of the SIG
+- Members are tracked in `membership.md` in the specific SIG (Contributors are listed in the aggregated contributor list for maintainence convenience)

 ### Tech Lead